arangodb/docs/3.10/administration-reduce-memory-footprint.md

 --rocksdb.enforce-block-cache-size-limit
 ```

-to `true`, but we do not recommend this, since it might lead to failed
+to `true`, but it is not recommended since it might lead to failed
 operations if the cache is full and we have observed that RocksDB
 instances can get stuck in this case.
 You have been warned.